Introduction

 • Python High-level language for data science and general computing.

-• GNU Octave A scientific computing platform that is largely compatible with MATLAB syntax, but is open source.
+• Octave A scientific computing platform that is largely compatible with MATLAB syntax, but is open source.

 • Wolfram Alpha Search engine that can compute integrals, limits, etc.

-3 Libraries
+3 Software Libraries

 • GSL The GNU Scientific Library.
 Implements a number of numerical methods including integration, optimization, and root-finding.